 14 And he made curtains of goats' hair for the tent over the tabernacle.
 He made them eleven curtains.
 15 The length of one curtain was thirty cubits and four cubits was the breadth of one curtain.
 The eleven curtains were of one size.
 16 And he coupled five curtains by themselves and six curtains by themselves.
 17 And he made fifty loops upon the outermost edge of the curtain in the coupling and fifty loops he made upon the edge of the curtain which couples the second.
 18 And he made fifty buttons of brass to couple the tent together so that it might be one.
 19 And he made a covering for the tent of rams' skins dyed red and a covering of badgers' skins above that.

 20 And he made boards for the tabernacle of shittim wood, standing up.
 21 The length of a board was ten cubits and the breadth of a board one cubit and a half.
 22 One board had two tenons, equally distant one from another.
 Thus he made for all the boards of the tabernacle.
 23 And he made boards for the tabernacle, twenty boards for the south side southward.
 24 And forty sockets of silver he made under the twenty boards, two sockets under one board for its two tenons and two sockets under another board for its two tenons.
 25 And for the other side of the tabernacle which is toward the north corner, he made twenty boards.
 26 And their forty sockets of silver, two sockets under one board and two sockets under another board.
 27 And for the sides of the tabernacle westward he made six boards.
-28 And two boards he made for the corners of the tabernacle in the two sides.
+28 And he made two boards for the corners of the tabernacle in the rear.
 29 And they were coupled beneath and coupled together at the head thereof to one ring.
 Thus he did to both of them for both the corners.
 30 And there were eight boards and their sockets were sixteen sockets of silver, under every board two sockets.

 31 And he made bars of shittim wood: five for the boards of one side of the tabernacle, 32 And five bars for the boards of the other side of the tabernacle, and five bars for the boards of the tabernacle for the sides westward.
 33 And he made the middle bar to shoot through the boards from one end to the other.
 34 And he overlaid the boards with gold, and made their rings of gold to be places for the bars, and overlaid the bars with gold.

 35 And he made a veil of blue, purple, scarlet, and fine twined linen.
 With cherubim he made it of skillful work.
 36 And he made for it four pillars of shittim wood and overlaid them with gold.
 Their hooks were of gold and he cast for them four sockets of silver.
-37 And he made a hanging for the tabernacle-door of blue, purple, scarlet, and fine twined linen, of needle-work, 38 And its five pillars with their hooks.
+37 And he made a hanging for the tabernacle door of blue, purple, scarlet, and fine twined linen, of needle-work, 38 And its five pillars with their hooks.
 And he overlaid their capitals and their fillets with gold, but their five sockets were of brass.

 [v.5] - "The people bring much more than enough" - From John Gill's Exposition: "They had taken an estimate of what was to be done, and of what was necessary for the doing of [the work], and of what the people brought for this service; and they found there was a great deal more brought than would be wanted, and therefore they thought proper to advise Moses of it, that no more might be brought: it is hard to say which is most to be wondered at, the great liberality of the people in contributing so freely and bountifully, and continuing to do so without being urged, or even asked; or the honesty of the workmen, one and all, who might have gone on to have received the gifts of the people by the hands of Moses, and what was superfluous might have converted to their own use; but instead of this, they agree as one man to let Moses know how the state of things was, and prevent the people from making any more contributions."